An administrator can add the GPS component into a form giving the responder the ability to accurately state their location.

-The differences between these options are purely based on your requirements.
+The differences between these options are purely based on your required level of accuracy.

 Examples for Any Accuracy

-- If you are working with low specification devices that do not contain a GPS module (this can be the case in certain Android devices)
+- If you are working with low specification devices that do not contain a GPS module (this can be the case with certain Android devices)